dferrazm/sell_object/README.md

 ### Mapping the attributes

-The SellObject comes with a default mapping to be applied through the exporting process.
+SellObject comes with a default mapping to be applied through the exporting process.
 Continuing the `Shopping UOL` example, the mapping is used to grab the `product` attributes and build the XML tags.
 The default mapping is defined in the following module:

 ```ruby
 module SellObject